 \subsection{Related Work}

-Actuator selection and sensor selection in control systems have been studied in the literature extensively.
-Due to its combinatorial nature, the problem has been shown to be NP-hard in general (e.g., \cite{ye2020complexity}).
-Therefore, much work in the literature provides approximation algorithms to solve the problem with performance guarantees (e.g., \cite{olshevsky2014minimal,tzoumas2015minimal,guo2020actuator}), often leveraging results from combinatorial optimization (e.g., \cite{nemhauser1978analysis,bian2017guarantees}).
-However, most of the previous work assumes the system matrices to be known, which is a departure from our work.
-Exceptions are \cite{golovin2010online,streeter2008online}, where the authors studied an online sensor selection problem, however, for the estimation of a static random variable.
-The goal there is to minimize the estimation error of the static random variable using sensor measurements, where the objective function associated with the estimation error is not specified a priori.
-The authors considered a similar episodic setting to the one that we described above and proposed an online sensor selection algorithm with regret analysis.
-Another related work is \cite[]{fotiadis2021learning}, where the authors considered an unknown continuous-time linear time-invariant system without stochastic input and studied the problem of selecting a subset of actuators under a cardinality constraint such that a metric associated with the controllability of the system is optimized.
+Actuator (or sensor) selection in control systems has been studied in the literature extensively.
+Since the problem is NP-hard \cite{ye2020complexity}, much work in the literature provides approximation algorithms to solve the problem with performance guarantees \cite{olshevsky2014minimal,tzoumas2015minimal,guo2020actuator}.
+However, most of the previous work assumes known system model.
+Exceptions are \cite{golovin2010online,streeter2008online}, where the authors studied an online sensor selection problem for the estimation of a static random variable.
+Another related work is \cite{fotiadis2021learning}, where the authors considered an unknown continuous-time linear time-invariant system without stochastic noise and studied the problem of selecting a subset of actuators under a cardinality constraint such that a controllability metric of the system is optimized.
 The authors proposed an online actuator selection algorithm and showed that the algorithm will select the optimal set of actuators after a finite number of time steps.